adobe/orc/README.md

 ORC is a tool for finding violations of C++'s One Definition Rule on the OSX toolchain.

-ORC is a play on DWARF (the debugging file format leveraged by the tool) which is a play on ELF (an executable file format.)
-The _O_ in ORC stands for ODR.
-In a bout of self-realization, the _R_ and _C_ have multiple definitions - pick what you like.
+ORC is a play on [DWARF](http://dwarfstd.org/) which is a play on [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
+ORC is an acronym; while the _O_ stands for ODR, in a bout of irony the _R_ and _C_ represent multiple (possibly conflicting) words.

 # The One Definiton Rule

 ## What is it?

-There are [many](https://en.wikipedia.org/wiki/One_Definition_Rule) [writeups](https://en.cppreference.com/w/cpp/language/definition) about the One Definition Rule (ODR), including the C++ Standard itself (`[basic.def.odr]`).
+There are [many](https://en.wikipedia.org/wiki/One_Definition_Rule) [writeups](https://en.cppreference.com/w/cpp/language/definition) about the One Definition Rule (ODR), including the [C++ Standard itself](https://eel.is/c++draft/basic.def.odr).
 The gist of the rule is that if a symbol is defined in a program, it is only allowed to be defined once.
 Some symbols are granted an exception to this rule, and are allowed to be defined multiple times.
 However, those symbols must be defined by _identical_ token sequences.

 Note that some compiler settings can also affect token sequences - for example, RTTI being enabled or disabled may alter the definition of a symbol (in this case, a class' vtable.)